10 of the most popular serial killer true crime documentaries currently on Netflix UK

-Gripping, disturbing and fascinating, streaming service Netflix has an abundance of choice when it comes to true crime documentaries which focus on the world’s most evil criminals.
+Gripping, disturbing and fascinating, streaming service Netflix has an abundance of choice when it comes to true crime documentaries that centre their focus on the world’s most evil criminals – serial killers.

 From Bundy to Dahmer to Ramirez – Netflix has a boat load of true crime documentaries which delve deep into the twisted minds of the world’s most evil criminals.